IT Due Diligence: Avoid Common Pitfalls + The Ultimate Checklist

 Data Center Operations:

-A sophisticated evaluation framework should consider both current state and future scalability:
+Your evaluation framework should consider both the current state and your future growth:

 Development and Integration Capabilities